weakweak/riff.tf/index.md

 finisher you would generate a 20% increased damage Finality buff, or if you're talented into Deeper Stratagem and finish with 6 combo points you would generate a 24% increased damage buff.

+### Shadow Dance/Stealth Pre-Pull

+There is a "bug"/"feature" where Stealth gets "protected" by Shadow Dance.
+This means you can use Shadow Dance to delay Subterfuge from starting.
+The advantage of this pre-pull is that you're able to start the encounter with Shadow Dance up, which results in no loss of cool down reduction.

+Due to recent changes you need to cast Shadow Dance before Stealth to abuse this during a pull.
+You must keep in mind that you cannot cast Stealth if you are in combat.
+So you have to make sure you use it prior to the actual pull.
+You need to be **out of stealth** before using the macro.

 ## Summary